Introduction to Mixed Reality development

 What technology path are you interested in?

 There are several development paths you can take through our documentation.
 The first step is finding the technology that's right for you.
-If you already have one in mind, go ahead and jump right to the respective tab below.
+If you already have one in mind, go ahead and jump right to its respective tab below.
 If you're on the fence or just starting out, take a look through each one and understand what they offer, the available platforms and tools, and start creating!

 Build a cross-platform, full-featured mixed reality app with Unity.
 See the Unity development overview to get started with Unity development for HoloLens or Windows Mixed Reality immersive headsets.